icoin/icoin/README.md

 See http://icoin.ch/ for more project information.

 Icoin is a peer to peer naming system based on the bitcoin fork namecoin.
-It is a secure and censorship reistant json capable protocol.
+It is a secure and censorship resistant json capable protocol.

 Ownership of a name is based on ownership of a coin, which is in turn based on public key cryptography.
 The icoin network reaches consensus every few minutes as to which names have been reserved or updated.